NirmitBangar/fingerprint-unlock-explained/README.md

 ##  The Deeper Insight

-This isn’t just about fingerprints.
+This is not just fingerprint tech.

-This is about:
+This is:

-> Turning a physical human feature
-→ into
-> Electrical signals
-→ into
-> Digital data
-→ into
-> Identity verification
+> Human → Electrical Signal → Digital Data → Identity

 ---